Motion is something you deal with every day. This makes motion blur photography the perfect subject for surreal, thoughtful, and educational images.

 Self-portraits out in nature aren’t uncommon.

-But you can use this as an opportunity to improve your self-portrait, landscape, and long exposure photography skills, all at the same time.
+But you can use this as a chance to improve your self-portrait, landscape, and long

 16. Photograph Famous Locations in Motion